Sterling-Coder/Booken/README.md

 1. 🔍 Verify your connection scrolls in `conn/connection.php`
 2. ⚡ Ensure your magical servers (web & MySQL) are awake
 3. 📚 Check that you've properly transcribed the SQL tome

-## 📜 License

-This magical creation is protected under the terms of the LICENSE scroll.

 ---